Skip to Main Content

 If you don't have a PA Library Staff Academy account, you can request access by clicking on this link.

-Information for completing the Pennsylvania Summer Library Program 2024 Impact Report
+Pennsylvania Summer Library Program 2025 Impact Report completion information

 • The completion of this impact report is voluntary and not mandatory.
-We hope you feel empowered to share the good work your library has done for the community.
+We hope you feel empowered to share the good work your library has done for your community.

 • This impact report is not used to determine eligibility for State Aid or as part of standards requirements.

-• Please continue to track program and attendance data in order to accurately complete the Pennsylvania Public Library Annual Report as well as for your own use in developing local community impact reports.
+• Although we do not collect program and attendance data in this impact report, please continue to track this data in order to accurately complete the Pennsylvania Public Library Annual Report as well as for your own use in developing local community impact reports.